painteyes/vue-netflix/README.md

 ## About the project
-Netflix-inspired web page with results returned via API call to The Movie Database (TMDB).
+Netflix-inspired web page.

 Features:
-- Search for titles using the search bar
+- Search for movies and TV series using the search bar
 - Display title information by hovering the cursor over the title tab

+Displayed titles are returned via API call to The Movie Database (TMDB).

 ## Technologies
 - HTML